Gemini Syndrome: History

 The band's debut album, Lux, was released in September 2013.
 Reviewers drew comparisons to bands like Mudvayne, Five Finger Death Punch, and Tool.
 Four singles spawned from Lux: "Pleasure and Pain", "Left of Me", "Basement", and "Stardust", which peaked at number 19 on the Mainstream Rock Tracks chart.

 Gemini Syndrome released their sophomore album, Memento Mori, on August 16, 2016, which hit number 1 on the Heatseakers Charts.
 Five singles spawned from Memento Mori: "Eternity", "Anonymous", "Alive Inside", "Sorry Not Sorry", and "Remember We Die", which reached number 24, and spent 20 weeks on the Mainstream Rock Tracks chart.

 In a press release on September 13, 2017, the band announced that Miguel "Meegs" Rascón (formerly of Coal Chamber) joined the band, replacing both Daniel Sahagún and Charles Lee Salvaggio.

 In August 2018, the group performed throughout the United States with American rock band Messer.

 On December 17, 2019, the band released a video announcing a new album and that the first single is expected to be released early in 2020.

-On July 23, 2021, the band announced their third album 3rd Degree – The Raising to be released on October 15, 2021.
+On October 15, 2021, the band released their third album 3rd Degree – The Raising.
 The album features the three previously released singles, "Die with Me", "IDK", and "Reintegration", along with a newly released single "Abandoned".

+On April 24, 2025, former band member Mike Salerno died.
+The band released a tribute video on the same day.
+The video featured short video clips of Mike and the rest of the band while their song, "Stardust", played in the background.

+On May 16, 2025, "Lucid" was released, marking the fourth single for their upcoming album, Origin: From Nothingness to Everything.
+As of April 1, 2025, the release date for the new album is still under consideration.